 Becoming a Single Income Family: How to Prepare

 Becoming a single income family can be an incredibly rewarding decision.
-And given how a large number of families have made this arrangement work, so can you.
-Taking some intentional steps with your financial and life decisions will help you thrive as you transition to a single income family.
+And given how a large number of families have made this arrangement work, you may be able too as well.
+Taking some intentional steps with your financial and life decisions may help you thrive as you transition to a single income family.

 Take a Good Hard Look at Your Money

-While making a decision to live on one paycheck is something that may happen overnight.
+Making a decision to live on one paycheck isn't something that should happen overnight.
 Before making any drastic changes to your lifestyle, it's a good idea to understand what your finances look like — including your budget.
 Taking a careful look at necessary expenses will help you understand how much you're spending and whether you can reasonably afford to live on one paycheck.
 It might mean cutting back on some things such as dining out, luxury vacations, and even the occasional shopping trip.

 But you can start by practicing now — try living as if you're a single income family.
 Only use your (or your spouse's) paycheck and set aside the other as part of an emergency savings account.
 The amount you set aside will help prepare in the event your spouse loses their job or other unexpected expenses arise.